Cobo3/CommandSystem/README.md

 If there is none, the conversion fails and an exception is thrown, as a Parser is to be expected for every argument type inside a command.
 If there are more than one Parser for the same type, an exception is also thrown.
 Note that there are already built-in parsers for most common types.

 ### (Optional) Create custom Parsers
+If you need to call a method with unsupported argument types, you need to make a Parser method for those types.
 The Unity assembly has a [great example](CommandSystem-Unity/Parsers.cs) on how to create new Parsers.

+These parsers need to be included

 ### (Optional) Create custom CommandTypes